facelessg00n/BerlaTools/README.md

 Then run with run with `python3 berlaJoin.py`  or `python3 berlaNetwork.py`
 Converted files will be output to the same directory.\
 As always you must verify the results.

+### Known issues.
+If phone numbers are populates in all fields, i.e. PhoneNumber, MobileNumber etc. only the number from PhoneNumber is currently plotted.